nickredmark/ooth/docs/index.md

 ### With create-react-app

 The following two examples use create-react-app as a client.
 If you don't want to use cra you can still analyze the server folders and the code parts that use ooth-client independently.
+Both examples can be run with Docker-Compose.

 - [standalone](examples/standalone) - ooth runs as a microservice separate from api, auth transfer is done via JWT.
 - [integrated](examples/integrated) - ooth runs in same process as api, no need for JWT.